The Modern Era

 The officers patrolled the city on foot until 1919 when the first piece of motorized apparatus was purchased - a motorcycle first ridden by the late Officer Cornelius Sweeney.
 (There is a newspaper account from the April 29, 1919 edition of The Hour which details a serious accident that Motorcycle Officer Sweeney was involved in.)
 The first police cruiser was a Model-T Ford purchased in 1925.
 While police cruisers have evolved and are still in use today, motorcycles were discontinued in 1932.
 However, two new Harley Davidson motorcycles will be placed into service after being purchased through Federal grants.

-From the original Model-T, the department fleet has grown to today's present size of 65 marked vehicles and 35 unmarked vehicles, and 10 specialty vehicles.
+From the original Model-T, the department fleet has grown to today's present size of 65 marked vehicles and 35 unmarked vehicles, 3 motorcycles and 7 specialty vehicles.

 These vehicles include: